c-vandenberg/aizynthfinder-project/expansion-policies/README.md

 ## 2.1 What is AiZynthFinder's Expansion Policy Neural Network?

-As its standard template-based expantion policy, AiZynthFinder employs a type of **feedforward neural network** called a **Muti-Layer Perceptron**. **<sup>4</sup>** This network is designed to predict the applicability of various reaction templates to a given target molecule during retrosynthetic planning.
+As its standard template-based expansion policy, AiZynthFinder employs a type of **feedforward neural network** called a **Multi-Layer Perceptron**. **<sup>4</sup>** This network is designed to predict the applicability of various reaction templates to a given target molecule during retrosynthetic planning.

-The architecture effectively **maps molecular representations to reaction probabilities**, generating a **ranked list of reaction templates** representing the most feasbile sets of reactions.
+The architecture effectively **maps molecular representations to reaction probabilities**, generating a **ranked list of reaction templates** representing the most feasible sets of reactions.

 ## 2.2 Neural Networks Overview

 **Neural networks** are machine learning models inspired by the structure and function of **biological neural networks** in animal brains.
-They consist of **layers of nodes (articial neurons)** that process input data to produce an output.
+They consist of **layers of nodes (artificial neurons)** that process input data to produce an output.

 Each node/neuron can be thought of as a **linear regression model**, that involves **computing a weighted sum of inputs, plus a bias**.
 As such, each node/neuron consists of:
 1. **Input Data**: The data the node receives.

 2. **Weights**: Numerical parameters that determine the **strength and direction** of the **connection between neurons in adjacent layers**.
 Each input is **assigned a weight** which helps to **determine the correlation of each input to the output**.
    * **Positive Weights** indicate a **positive correlation between the input and the output**.
-With positive weights, as the **input increases**, the **neurons activation tends to increase**.
+With positive weights, as the **input increases**, the **neuron's activation tends to increase**.
    * **Negative Weights** indicate a **negative correlation between the input and the output**.
 With negative weights, as the **input increases**, the **neurons activation tends to decrease**.

 3. **Biases**: These **shift the activation threshold**, enabling the **neuron to activate even when all input signals are zero**.
 This allows the model to better fit training data by allowing neurons to **activate in a broader range of scenarios**.

 4. **Output data**: The output value passed to the next node/neuron in the adjacent layer if it **exceeds the activation threshold**.
-   * Once **all inputs are multipied by their respective weights and summed**, this value is **passed through an activation function**, which determines the output.
+   * Once **all inputs are multiplied by their respective weights and summed**, this value is **passed through an activation function**, which determines the output.
    * If this output **exceeds the given activation threshold**, the node/neuron **fires (or activates)**, and the **output data is passed to a node/neuron in the next layer** in the network.
    * As a result, the **output of one node/neuron** becomes the **input of the next node/neuron**.